rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

   is emitted.
 An artifact corresponds to a request from the [`--emit` CLI argument](#option-emit), and as soon as the artifact is available on the filesystem a notification will be emitted.

+- `future-incompat` - includes a JSON message that contains a report if the crate contains any code that may fail to compile in the future.

 Note that it is invalid to combine the `--json` argument with the [`--color`](#option-color) argument, and it is required to combine `--json`